ElreyB/elreyb.github.io/README.md

 ## Setup/Installation Requirements

-Clone this repo to your local computer.
+Clone this repo to your local computer:
+* Copy the url for this repo
+* In your terminal use "git clone (repo url)"
+* Click on the index.html file to open or go to https://elreyb.github.io/portfolio/

 ## Known Bugs